mokar2001/PQLseqPy/README.md

-# qglmm
+# PQLseqPy

-**qglmm** is a fast implementation of a Generalized Linear Mixed Model (GLMM) for count/binomial data with variance components.
+**PQLseqPy** is a fast implementation of a PQLseq in Python.
 It is inspired by **PQLseq** (Sun et al. 2019; PMID: 30020412), with added flexibility and significant performance improvements.

 ## ✨ Features